 The rate of sexual crime in southern Italy is considerably lower than in the north.
 It is even lower than the average for Western Europe.

-The guys might whistle at you in the street, and you may have to listen to compliments.
-Someone may even try to approach you verbally.
+The guys might whistle at you in the street, and you may have to listen to compliments, someone may even try to approach you verbally, but that's about it.

 To make you keep yourself safe, here are some tips:

-- Avoid walking alone at night, especially in quiet or poorly lit areas.
+- Avoid walking alone at night, especially in poorer neighborhoods.

 - Be wary of pickpockets and keep your valuables close to you.